PAWorkzoneAutomation/PAWorkzoneAutomation.github.io/Project activity by year.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * `Simulating a traffic flow on Penn State test track`_: The work in this area involves information to guide how to simulate a traffic flow on Penn State test track.
 (IVSG - PSU internal)

+* The following table shows the three roadway situations for the simulation: urban, artirial and highway, including the location we picked in State College and the corresponding data link.
+.. csv-table:: 3 Situations Sumamry
+   :file: tables/three_situations.csv
+   :header-rows: 1
+* The following table shows the summary about whether the considered three roadway situations could be applied to each of the proposed 20 scenarios.
+.. csv-table:: 20 Scenarios - 3 Situations Sumamry
+   :file: tables/20scenarios.csv
+   :header-rows: 1

 Year 3
 ----------------------------------
 To be added: